 Documented.
 Paul Mason has translated, revised, rewritten and polished a Hindi biography on Guru Dev: Shri Jyotishpeethaddharaka by Shri Rameshwar Tiwari, published in 1965.
-The translated biography contains speeches where Guru Dev speaks mostly from his own experiences (Mason 2009, Introduction).
+Another English version of Tiwari's book has been made by Prem C. Pasricha (1977).
+The Mason-translated biography also contains speeches where Guru Dev speaks mostly from his own experiences (Mason 2009, Introduction).

-In Utarkashi in the Himalayas he was initiated by the high-souled Krishnananda Saraswati, a "great disciple of Shringeri Peeth".
+In Utarkashi in the Himalayas Guru Dev was initiated by the high-souled Krishnananda Saraswati, a "great disciple of Shringeri Peeth".
 From the text: